kalixia/Grapi/README.md

 | Data conversion  | Uses Jackson in order to convert objects to the appropriate data format (XML, JSon, etc.) -- both for incoming data and outgoing data
 | JAX-RS Response  | Can partially cope with JAX-RS ``` Response ``` results.
 | WebApplicationException | Basic support.
-| CORS             | A Cross-Origin Resource Sharing (CORS) handler is available if needed
+| CORS             | Netty CorsHandler can be properly used.
 | Dagger           | Generate a Dagger module simplifying even more the use of the generated code
 | Metrics          | Expose your JAX-RS resource calls as [Metrics](http://metrics.codahale.com)
 | JSR-349 (Bean Validation 1.1) | If your JAX-RS resources are annotated with Bean Validation annotations, the handlers to check the parameters and result